egmont-security-team/mde-fixit-integration/README.md

 - [Inactive Devices](#ddc3-inactive-devices): Adds `ZZZ` tags to duplicate devices in the Defender Portal.

-- [Critical Exposure Tickets](#cve-critical-exposure-tickets): Create a FixIt request for devices hit by a `critical` CVEs.
+- [Critical Exposure Tickets](#cve-critical-exposed-devices): Create a FixIt request for devices hit by a `critical` CVEs.

 ### Detailed description

 #### DDC2: Cleanup FixIt tags

-Checks if the device name is found multiple times in the Defender Portal.
-If the device does exists multiple times, we make sure it is inactive and then add the `ZZZ` tag to the devices.

 This checks all devices for FixIt tags and then checks if the ticket referenced by the tag is completed.
 If the FixIt request is completed, the tag is removed from the device.

 This checks all devices for FixIt tags and then checks if the referenced tag is closed in the FixIt portal.
 If the FixIt request referenced by the tag on the device is closed, the tag is removed from the device.

+#### DDC3: Inactive Devices

+Checks if the device name is found multiple times in the Defender Portal.
+If the device does exists multiple times, we make sure it is inactive and then add the `ZZZ` tag to the devices.

-#### Critical Exposure FixIt Requests
+#### CVE: Critical Exposed Devices

 This checks for devices hit by vulnerabilities with a severity of `critical`.
 For each device hit by a vulnerability, a FixIt ticket is created.
-This ticket contains all recomended application updates for the device.
+This ticket contains all recommended application updates for the device.

+If no application updates is found, the ticket is sent to the security team instead of service desk.

-If a vulnerability has more vulnerable devices than a set [device threshold](#environment-variables[1]), a multiticket will instead be created for all the devices to be handled as one problem.
+If a vulnerability has more vulnerable devices than a set [device threshold](#environment-variables), a multiticket will instead be created for all the devices to be handled as one vulnerability.
+This will also send the ticket the EUX instead.

+### Skipping Automations

+If a device should not be included in a automation, you can give specific tags in the defender portal.
+These tags are the following:

+- `SKIP-DDC2`: Skip the [DDC2](#ddc2-cleanup-fixit-tags) automation.
+- `SKIP-DDC3`: Skip the [DDC3](#ddc3-inactive-devices) automation.
+- `SKIP-CVE`: Skip the [CVE](#cve-critical-exposed-devices) automation.
+- `SKIP-CVE[CVE-XXXX-XXXXXXX]`: Skip a specefic CVE in the [CVE](#cve-critical-exposed-devices) automation.

 ## Configuration